 John Yarema was a systems engineer.
-It paid well, there were benefits and no weekends and in today’s technologically savvy society, it was a job that wasn’t going away.
+It paid well, there were benefits and no weekends, and in today’s technologically savvy society, it was a job that wasn’t going away.
 He hated it.
 While he and his wife were renovating their first house, a 1850s era one-room schoolhouse, John found his calling.
 He wanted the floors to be true to the history of the building and ensured they were.
 He was a self-taught apprentice.
 He found as he so aptly put it, “a love for architecture and design, an appreciation for fine craftsmanship, and an understanding that there are no shortcuts.”
 That was 20 years ago.

 John recently completed a flooring project for the SC Johnson Complex’s Fortaleza Hall designed by renowned architects, Norman Foster, and Ralph Applebaum.
 The flooring project was a wooden mosaic topographical map of the western hemisphere tracing Sam Johnson’s journey from Racine to Brazil.
-The map set in a sea of white terrazzo is crafted from black walnut, American cherry, maple and hornbeam and the outlines with a 1/8” aluminum strip and using brass to depict Johnson’s route and his stops.
+The map set in a sea of white terrazzo is crafted from black walnut, American cherry, maple and hornbeam and the outlines with a 1/8″ aluminum strip and using brass to depict Johnson’s route and his stops.

-Yarema has worked for Robert F. Kennedy Jr. and their families are close friends.
+Yarema has worked for Robert F. Kennedy Jr., and their families are close friends.
 John refurbished the floors in Kennedy’s New York home after it sustained flood damage.
 Environmental sustainability was paramount to the Kennedys and John used hardwood recovered from woodwork recovered from the turn of the century housing slated for demolition.
 He designed and created handcrafted parquet floors for the entire main floor.
 Robert F. Kennedy Jr. states, “John’s floors are the soul of our house.
 He is a gifted artist who takes woodworking to a new level.”
-He adds “John Yarema is the ‘Michelangelo of Wood Floors”.
+He adds, “John Yarema is the ‘Michelangelo of Wood Floors.”
 John also created the visually stunning woodwork for the Ann Arbor Library.

 But it’s not just about creating beautiful woodwork for John.
 He is concerned about the environment and has created the Yarema Forest Foundation dedicated to reforesting areas such as the South American rainforests stripped of their trees not only by lumber harvesters for hardwood flooring wall treatments and furniture but for use as fuel, a usage that accounts for between 12 – 30% of deforestation and also adds to greenhouse gases and global climate change.
-For Yarema giving back to the earth what provides him isn’t just a nice thing to do, it’s a responsibility.
+For Yarema giving back to the earth what provides him isn’t just a beautiful thing to do; it’s a responsibility.

 What’s in the future for Yarema Creative Hardwood Flooring?
 He is expanding from hardwood floors to cabinetry and furniture.
-There is a deeper beauty in Yarema’s creations.
+There is a more profound beauty in Yarema’s creations.
 It isn’t just the artistry.
 It’s not enough to provide the customer with a hardwood floor of enduring beauty if nothing is done to renew the basic building block of that beauty.
 Many companies are technically competent to lay a hardwood floor.
 One, Yarema Creative Hardwood Flooring breathes life into every project.
-Future generations will marvel at his beautiful topographic map in Fortaleza Hall and gasp with delight at the intricate parquet in Kennedy’s greenhouse and that is as it should be.
+Future generations will marvel at his beautiful topographic map in Fortaleza Hall and gasp with delight at the intricate parquet in Kennedy’s greenhouse, and that is as it should be.
 But hopefully, others will take up the mantle of environmental sustainability as John Yarema has so that the magnificent forests that provide not just hardwood but the very breath of life and a deeper beauty than any person can create will be around for future generations.